Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Application Rationalization Is Not a One-Time Project

-Many organizations treat rationalization as a temporary initiative.
+Many organizations treat application rationalization as a temporary initiative.

 They conduct a large cleanup project and then return to normal operations.

-Sustainable application rationalization requires continuous visibility and structured decision-making.
+Sustainable application rationalization requires continuous visibility and internal processes for structured decision-making.

-This is why modern enterprises integrate rationalization into enterprise architecture management.
+This is why modern enterprises integrate rationalization into their enterprise architecture management.

 Why Enterprises Choose SAMU for Application Rationalization

-Organizations select SAMU because it combines visibility, governance, and decision support in a single platform.
+Organizations select SAMU because it combines visibility, governance, and decision-making support into a single platform.

-Instead of managing applications across multiple disconnected tools, teams work within a unified environment.
+Instead of managing applications across multiple disconnected tools, teams work within a unified platform.

 Key advantages include: